Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Introduction

 In \S \ref{sec: isoc}, we recall notions concerning log overconvergent ($F$-)isocrystals which were introduced in \cite{Yamada2020}.
 In particular, we recall definitions of the log rigid cohomology and the rigid Hyodo--Kato cohomology with coefficients in log overconvergent ($F$-)isocrystals.

-In \S \ref{section : log substructures}, we introduce general construction of log overconvergent isocrystals associated to monogenic log substructures.
+In \S \ref{section : log substructures}, we introduce a general construction of log overconvergent isocrystals associated to monogenic log substructures.
 Let $Y=(Y,\cN_Y)$ be a fine log scheme over a base fine weak formal log scheme $\cT$.
 A log substructure $\cM\subset\cN_Y$ is called \textit{monogenic} if locally it has a chart of the form $\bbN_Y\rightarrow\cM$.
 Then we may define a log overconvergent isocrystal $\sO_{Y/\cT}(\cM)$ on $Y$ over $\cT$ as a locally free sheaf of rank $1$ generated by local lifts of generators of $\cM$.

 As a special case, in \S \ref{sec: c rig} we consider a proper strictly semistable log scheme $Y$ over $k^0$ with horizontal divisor $D$, and several weak formal log schemes as base: $W^0$, $W^\varnothing$, $V^\sharp$, and $\cS$, where $\cS$ is $\Spwf W\llbracket s\rrbracket$ equipped with the log structure associated to $(\bbN\rightarrow W\llbracket s\rrbracket;\ 1\mapsto s)$.
-Noting that the log structure $\cM_D$ on $Y$ associated to $D$ is a monogenic log substructure of $\cN_Y$, we define the log rigid cohomology (resp.\ rigid Hyodo--Kato cohomology) with compact support as the log rigid cohomology (resp.\ rigid Hyodo--Kato cohomology) with coefficients in $\sO_{Y/\cT}(\cM_D)$.
+To the horizontal divisor $D$ we associate on $Y$ a certain monogenic log substructure $\cM_D\subset\cN_Y$.
+We define the log rigid cohomology (resp.\,rigid Hyodo--Kato cohomology) with compact support as the log rigid cohomology (resp.\,rigid Hyodo--Kato cohomology) with coefficients in $\sO_{Y/\cT}(\cM_D)$.
 Since the cohomology with compact support is computed by usual cohomology via a spectral sequence, one can generalise several results to cohomology with compact support as follows.

 \begin{theorem}[Corollary \ref{cor: compare rigid}] Let $Y$ be a proper strictly semistable log scheme over $k^0$ and $\sE$ a unipotent log overconvergent isocrystal on $Y$ over $W^\varnothing$.
 There exists a diagram of natural morphisms